A mathematical finance approach to the stochastic and intermittent viscosity fluctuations in living cells†

-Here we report on the viscosity of eukaryotic living cells as a function of the time, and on the appli-cation of stochastic models to analyze its temporal fluctuations.
-The viscoelastic properties of NIH/3T3 fibroblastic cells are investigated using an active microrheological technique, where mag-netic wires, embedded into cells, are being actuated remotely.
-The data reveal anomalous transient responses characterized by intermittent phases of slow and fast rotation, leading to significant fluc-tuations.
+Here we report on the viscosity of eukaryotic living cells, as a function of time, and on the application of stochastic models to analyze its temporal fluctuations.
+The viscoelastic properties of NIH/3T3 fibroblast cells are investigated using an active microrheological technique, where the magnetic wires, embedded into cells, are being actuated remotely.
+The data reveal anomalous transient responses characterized by intermittent phases of slow and fast rotation, revealing significant fluctuations.
 The time dependent viscosity is analyzed from a time series perspective by computing the autocorrelation functions and the variograms, two functions used to describe stochastic processes in mathematical finance.
-The resulting analysis gives evidence of a sub-diffusive mean-reverting pro-cess characterized by an autoregressive coefficient lower than 1.
-It also shows the existence of spe-cific cellular times in the ranges 1 - 10 s and 100 - 200 s, not previously disclosed.
-The shorter time is found being related to the internal relaxation time of the cytoplasm.
-To our knowledge, this is the first time that similarities are established between the properties of time series describing the intracel-lular metabolism and statistical results from mathematical finance.
-The current approach could be exploited to reveal hidden features from biological complex systems, or determine new biomarkers of cellular metabolism.
+The resulting analysis gives evidence of a sub-diffusive mean-reverting process characterized by an autoregressive coefficient lower than 1.
+It also shows the existence of specific cellular times in the ranges 1–10 s and 100–200 s, not previously disclosed.
+The shorter time is found to be related to the internal relaxation time of the cytoplasm.
+To our knowledge, this is the first time that similarities are established between the properties of time series describing the intracellular metabolism and the statistical results from a mathematical finance approach.
+The current approach could be exploited to reveal hidden features from biological complex systems or to determine new biomarkers of cellular metabolism.